 Not literally, thankfully, although there was actual ripping involved.
 I was an Evangelical at the time, a year removed from Bible college and living in Portland, Oregon.
 One evening, in October 1992, my housemates and I tuned into “Saturday Night Live”, which was notable since I rarely watched television and I had little interest in watching Irish singer Sinead O’Connor perform.
 But I did watch, and therefore saw her take a photo of John Paul II and angrily rip into pieces while snarling, “Fight the real enemy!”
 O’Connor’s act caused a furor and forever altered her then-promising career.

 I had been raised in a Fundamentalist home and had spent my youth mouthing the usual anti-Catholic nonsense about Catholics worshiping Mary, worshiping a piece of bread, and worshiping the Pope.
-In Bible college, my views began to change, in part due to reading the poetry and fiction of Catholics (Gerard Manley Hopkins, Flannery O’Connor, no relation to Sinead) and Anglo-Catholics (C.S.
+In Bible college, my views began to change, in part due to reading the poetry and fiction of Catholics (Gerard Manley Hopkins and Flannery O’Connor, no relation to Sinead) and Anglo-Catholics (C.S.
 Lewis, T.S.
-Eliot, Charles Williams).
+Eliot, and Charles Williams).
 A host of other topics and questions followed, and around the same time I watched Sinead O’Connor lash out at the pope, I was also reading books on Church history and discovering the writings of the early Church Fathers.

 I then began to read some of the writings of John Paul II—and I was instantly hooked.
 Fight the real enemy?
 Turns out the enemy, for me, had been a truckload of stereotypes and misrepresentations about the Catholic Church.
 Among the first of John Paul II’s writings I took up was Redemptoris Hominis, the first of his fourteen encyclicals.
 The opening sentence was something that I would not have thought, growing up, a Catholic would believe or state: “The Redeemer of man, Jesus Christ, is the centre of the universe and of history.”
 That encyclical presented many of the key themes of his pontificate: the centrality of Christ, the Eucharist as source and summit of the Faith, a rich and challenging anthropology, the nature and mission of the Church, the importance of Christian unity and true ecumenism, and the ultimate goal of salvation: communion with the Triune God.